TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 8/Luke 8.4.md

 ---

-And when a great multitude came together, and they of every city resorted unto him, he spake by a parable:
+When a great multitude came together, and people from every city were coming to him, he spoke by a parable.